umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Content-Types/Global-Content/index.md

 # The Global Content

-This Node lets you create the widgets, that you will then later be able to, use in The Global Content Widget.
+This node lets you create the widgets that you will then later be able to use in The Global Content Widget.
 When you have created a widget here it will work as a template in the future, so that you will only have to set it up once, saving you a lot of time in the future.